cosanlab/vmPFC_dynamics/README.md

 We have tried to make most of the data publicly available.

 - Neuroimaging Data will be shared on OpenNeuro
-- Face Expression - only AUs will be shared in this github (raw video data will not be available to protect participant's privacy)
+- Study 3 Face Expression Data - Available on [OSF](https://osf.io/f9gyd/).
+We are only sharing extracted Action Unit Values.
+We do not have permission to share raw video data.
-- Emotion Ratings - emotion ratings will be available in this github.
-[Rating data](https://github.com/cosanlab/moth_turkframe) was collected on Amazon Mechanical Turk using a custom Flask [web application](https://github.com/cosanlab/moth_app) built by Nathan Greenstein.
+- Study 4 Emotion Ratings - Available on [OSF](https://osf.io/f9gyd/).
+Rating data was collected on Amazon Mechanical Turk using a custom Flask [web application](https://github.com/cosanlab/moth_app) built by Nathan Greenstein.

 # Acknowledgments